CAS-CS/Lectures/RM/L014 Population and scales.md

 Nominal Scale | Ordinal Scale | Interval Scale | Ratio Scale

-Each level of measurement has some important properties that are useful to know.
+Each level of measurement has some important properties that are useful to know

----

 # Properties of Measurement Scales: